edureka-intership/assignment-1-sujith74/README.md

 Step1 : Copy paste the as it is on your local Machine
-Step2: Place the BreakFast.Jpg into your machine copy the location of image paste in the
+Step2: Place the BreakFast.Jpg into your machine copy the location of image paste in the line 89, 102 code lines it works fine.